-The UK’s Chief Medical Officer (CMO) advise that both men and women are safest not to regularly drink more than 14 units a week.
+The UK’s Chief Medical Officers' (CMO) advise that both men and women are safest not to regularly drink more than 14 units a week.

 Drinking one 500ml can of strong (7.5% ABV) cider nearly takes a man to the upper threshold of the alcohol unit guidelines.
 Just one can of strong cider puts a woman well over the guidelines.